 Mathematics is recognised as requiring a logical and rational approach as well as demanding dedication and determination to be successful.
-The department aims that boys should become aware that mathematics is an interesting and enjoyable field in its own right; and also that it continues to be central to many diverse and important branches of endeavour in the modern world, whether scientific, financial or computational.
+The department aims that pupils should become aware that mathematics is an interesting and enjoyable field in its own right; and also that it continues to be central to many diverse and important branches of endeavour in the modern world, whether scientific, financial or computational.

 Mathematics is a very popular subject and the department is a lively place to study.
 All students are challenged by the Puzzle of the Fortnight and many take part in the UKMT Maths Challenges throughout the year.
-A coding club takes place to encourage boys taking part in the National Cipher Challenge, a popular competition and one in which Abingdon has enjoyed much success.
-There are enrichment clubs throughout the school where boys meet together to do some Mathematics, play games, solve new problems and participate in various competitions including Ritangle, Maths Bombe and Princeton Maths Challenge, a week-long competition which requires the production of proofs for some rather fiendish problems.
+A coding club takes place to encourage pupils taking part in the National Cipher Challenge, a popular competition and one in which Abingdon has enjoyed much success.
+There are enrichment clubs throughout the school where pupils meet together to do some Mathematics, play games, solve new problems and participate in various competitions including Ritangle, Maths Bombe and Princeton Maths Challenge, a week-long competition which requires the production of proofs for some rather fiendish problems.

 Further information about the mathematics department curriculum can be found in the curriculum documents available for download on the main curriculum page.

 All students study French and German in the First Year and can opt to continue with either language into the Second Year.
-In the Third Year, boys continue with French or German and have the option to add Spanish and/or Mandarin to their language portfolio.
+In the Third Year, pupils continue with French or German and have the option to add Spanish and/or Mandarin to their language portfolio.
 German or French starter sets are also offered in Third Year when numbers are sufficiently high.
-All boys are required to take at least one modern European language to GCSE and the timetable allows them to take two or even three.
-In the Sixth Form, we offer the Pre-U syllabuses in French, German and Spanish.
+All students are required to take at least one modern European language to GCSE and the timetable allows them to take two or even three.
+In the Sixth Form, we offer the A Level syllabuses in French, German and Spanish.
 Depending on demand and time, we also offer Russian, Italian, Spanish and German express GCSE courses in the Sixth Form.

 We make it our priority to promote language learning for its own sake but also for the benefit of the transferable skills acquired.
 We strongly encourage our students to become independent, ambitious and reflective learners who are supportive of one another.

 We offer a wide range of essay and debating competitions to all as well as specific Oxbridge extension classes to our most able sixth form students.
 We also offer a range of language-based Other Half activities, such as the Lower School Animation Club, the Middle School Language Leader programme, in which students prepare and teach an MFL lesson in a local primary school, and our acclaimed student-led publication The Polyglot.
-The department prides itself in offering a wide range of day trips such as a German film study day, Chinese cooking, a Spanish theatre visit, a visit to Bath University for prospective university students and our annual MFL joint sixth form society dinner with St Helen’s.
+The department prides itself in offering a wide range of day trips such as a German film study day, Chinese cooking, a Spanish theatre visit, a visit to Bath University for prospective university students and our annual MFL joint sixth form society dinner with St Helen and St Katharine’s.

 Further information about the modern languages department curriculum can be found in the curriculum documents available for download on the main curriculum page.

 Music is studied by all pupils in the Lower School, becoming optional in the Third Year.
 The Lower School curriculum has singing at its core whilst encouraging pupils to take up musical instruments, and to experience a wide range of listening.
-The third year course exposes the boys to the study of some core music set works and to the essentials of musical composition using the latest Sibelius music software.
+The third year course exposes the pupils to the study of some core music set works and to the essentials of musical composition using the latest Sibelius music software.
 From the Fourth Year, the GCSE course gives 30% equal weighting to performing and composing and 40% to listening and set works with similar weightings at A Level.

 Sixth form musicians are encouraged to attend extension classes, particularly for those aiming to challenge themselves with an application to read music at a university such as Oxford or Cambridge.
 The sessions in advanced harmony and analysis will support the process leading to written work submission and interview.
-In recent years successful applications for choral and organ awards have represented a well-trodden path for Abingdon boys.
+In recent years successful applications for choral and organ awards have represented a well-trodden path for Abingdon pupils.

 Academic endeavour in music embraces many different components including aural skills, musicology, analysis, set works study, performing and composing.
 The department seeks to support all these areas with a wide range of composition and performing opportunities throughout the year, including concerts, workshops, masterclasses and international tours.